k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/03_fabric_scale.md

 ## Project Files

 As mentioned above, Fabric nodes obtain the project deployment from the system DB when they start up.
-Nevertheless, if you are using additional files in your project, such as JAR libraries, copy them to the node's Fabric home folder (e.g. $K2_HOME/ExternalJars).
+Nevertheless, if you are using additional files in your project, such as JAR libraries, copy them to the node's Fabric home folder (e.g., $K2_HOME/ExternalJars).

 ## Start Fabric